Interview, April 2022

 AS: Thank you very much indeed.
 And one more thing – the Nobel Prize every year links scientists and artists with this week of announcements.
 The scientists tend to describe their work as being play, as just the joy of exploring.
 Is that how you feel when you write?

 AG: Well, I feel joy when I’ve finished!
-[Laughs] But, yeah, a lot of it is obviously something that is compulsive, compelling, something that, you know, writers keep going for decades – you can’t be doing that if you hate it.
-But it is… I suppose it’s both the, the pleasure of making things, crafting, getting it right, but it’s also the pleasure of getting something across, of… of giving pleasure, of making a case, of persuading, and all of those kind of things.
+[Laughs] But, yes, a lot of it is obviously something that is compulsive, compelling, something that, you know, writers keep going for decades – you can’t be doing that if you hate it.
+But it is … I suppose it’s both the, the pleasure of making things, crafting, getting it right, but it’s also the pleasure of getting something across, of giving pleasure, of making a case, of persuading, and all of those kind of things.

 AS: Thank you very much indeed.
 I must say you’re being remarkably lucid under fire from everybody trying to reach you at this moment, so thank you.